FLUID: A Unified Evaluation Framework for Flexible Sequential Data: Experiments and Analysis

+We evaluate three groups of methods to understand the effects of meta-training on generalization to novel classes and to gauge the overall utility of current few-shot methods in \fluid.
+The first group consists of methods which are purely meta-trained (Prototypical Networks and MAML).
+The second group consists of methods that do not utilize meta-training (Weight Imprinting, NCM, and fine-tuning).
+Finally, we evaluate methods which use both meta-training and standard batch training (ProtoMAML, SimpleCNAPS, ConstellationNet, Meta-Baseline).

-We find that PTN and MAML (Table~\ref{tab:mainresults}-a,b,c and Figure~\ref{fig:KNN+FSL}-a) breakdown in the more practical setting with over 30\% lower in overall accuracy than the NCM baseline (Table~\ref{tab:mainresults}-k).
-One could argue that PTN and MAML may scale to the larger scale setting by increasing model capacity.
-However, few-shot works indicate that deeper networks decrease generalization to novel classes~\citep{sun2019meta, oreshkin2018tadam, snell2017prototypical, finn2017model}.
-We verify that the 4-layer convnet PTN (Table~\ref{tab:mainresults}-a) does outperform the ResNet18 PTN in overall and novel class accuracy.
-This indicates that PTN and MAML have overfitted to the specific shot and way values in the few-shot formulation given that they cannot scale to more data and are more than 30\% lower in accuracy than baselines.
+We observe the methods that purely meta-train (PTN and MAML) do not perform well in the large-scale \fluid setting with over 30\% lower overall accuracy than the NCM baseline (Table~\ref{tab:mainresults} and Figure~\ref{fig:KNN+FSL}-a).
+One might argue that PTN and MAML could simply scale to the larger setting by increasing model capacity.
+However, few-shot works indicate that training with deeper and overparameterized networks decrease performance ~\citep{sun2019meta,oreshkin2018tadam,snell2017prototypical,finn2017model}.
+We verify this observation, noting that the 4-layer convnet PTN (Table~\ref{tab:mainresults}-a) outperforms the ResNet18 PTN in overall and novel class accuracy.

-For more evidence on how the few-shot setup has affected the development of methods, we analyze the connection between network depth and generalization to novel classes.
 The prevailing thought in few-shot literature has been that smaller networks overfit less to base classes, and therefore methods use shallow networks or develop techniques to constrain deeper ones.
-We find evidence to the contrary, that deeper networks generalize better to novel classes when trained normally (see Figure \ref{fig:KNN+FSL}-b).
-Given that NCM and PTN differ only in the use of meta-training, we conclude that meta-training must be responsible for the lack of generalization in deeper networks.
-This evidence is further reinforced by the fact that meta-baseline performs worse than NCM with the inclusion of meta-training (Table \ref{tab:mainresults}-d,k).
-We do not discount meta-training, but rather point out that it fails to scale to more practical settings in its current form which is overlooked in the current few-shot setup.
+We find evidence to the contrary, that deeper networks generalize better to novel classes when using standard batch sampling (see Figure \ref{fig:KNN+FSL}-b).
+Given that NCM and PTN differ only in the use of meta-training, the experiments indicate that meta-training is responsible for the lower performance of deeper networks.
+This evidence is further reinforced by the fact that Meta-Baseline performs worse than NCM with the inclusion of meta-training (Table \ref{tab:mainresults}-e,p).

-Overall, none of the few-shot methods we evaluate (Table~\ref{tab:mainresults}-(a-e, m)) perform as well as fine-tuning or NCM which indicates the need for new benchmarks and careful experimental design.
+For the more recent few-shot methods (ProtoMAML, Meta-Baseline, ConstellationNet) that utilize a combination of meta-training and mini-batch training we observe significantly better results compared to purely meta-trained methods.
+However, we find that these recent few-shot methods are outperformed by the NCM baseline for novel, pretrain, tail and head classes (Table \ref{tab:mainresults}) indicating that meta-training in its current form reduces performance in settings with varying number of examples.